stojg/ascendam/README.md

 ## Download

-Check the [release](https://github.com/stojg/ascendam/releases) section if there is a pre-built binary for your platform
+Check [bintray.dl](http://dl.bintray.com/stojg/go/) if there is a pre-built binary for your platform

 ## Build